 There are several treatment options available for a leaky valve including mechanical replacement, bio-prosthetic replacement, and repair.
 Emerging research indicates there are significant advantages to saving the natural valve with a repair procedure whenever possible.

-Our patients have access to an experienced team of physicians, nurses, clinicians and rehabilitation specialists at Grand strand Regional.
+Our patients have access to an experienced team of physicians, nurses, clinicians and rehabilitation specialists at Grand Strand Medical Center.

 Minimally Invasive Valve Surgery

-Minimally invasive heart valve repair and replacement is available at Grand Strand Regional Medical Center.
+Minimally invasive heart valve repair and replacement is available at Grand Strand Medical Center.